Data-driven approach for benchmarking DFTB-approximate excited state methods: Computational Details

-Via \texttt{rdkit} tools for handling SMARTS, we assigned a more detailed chemical-identity to the molecules of each principal chemical family.
-For this task, extra chemical descriptors were employed in a hierarchical fashion (i.e. based on the order of assignation of labels); in other words, a molecule assigned to a particular chemical sub-family was removed from the pool of molecules to be identified as part of any other sub-group within the same main family.
-The SMARTS fragments employed are available in Table~I of the supporting information.
+For each molecule in the ML-dataset, we used the Python library \texttt{rdkit} \cite{RDKit} to identify its level of $\pi$-conjugation and the presence of certain chemical groups, through the analysis of their SMILES strings \cite{Weininger1988}.
+In that manner, molecules were assigned to one of three main families of chemical compounds: (i) $\pi$-conjugated unsaturated molecules, (ii) non-conjugated unsaturated molecules (i.e with isolated double or triple bonds) and (iii) saturated molecules (i.e., with only single bonds).
+Within the family of $\pi$-conjugated unsaturated molecules, we made a distinction between molecules with conjugated groups of 3~atoms and molecules with larger conjugated groups (i.e., with more than 3~atoms).
+Via \texttt{rdkit} tools for handling the SMILES arbitrary target specification (SMARTS) language, we assigned a more detailed chemical-identity to the molecules of each principal chemical family.
+For this task, extra chemical descriptors were employed in a hierarchical fashion (i.e., based on the order of assignation of labels); in other words, a molecule assigned to a particular chemical sub-family was removed from the pool of molecules to be identified as part of any other sub-group within the same main family.
+The SMARTS fragments employed are available in Table~I of the ESI.